Access-in-Low-Promo-Desktop-Frame-42235Access-in-Low-Promo-Responsive-Frame-42235

 Eliminating Invasive Fungal Infections

 We champion innovative solutions that improve patient outcomes and uplift communities worldwide.
-Our work to address invasive fungal infections began more than three decades ago when we launched a partnership with the World Health Organization (WHO) to combat visceral leishmaniasis (VL), an invasive fungal infection, and provide our treatment at a no-profit price in low- and middle-income countries.
+Our work to address invasive fungal infections began more than three decades ago when we launched a partnership with the World Health Organization (WHO) to combat visceral leishmaniasis (VL), a debilitating parasitic disease, and provide our treatment at a no-profit price in low- and middle-income countries.

 Access-In-Low-Promo-Invasive-DesktopAccess-In-Low-Promo-Invasive-Responsive